BHandDem4EVRRRRR/BHandDem4EVRRRRR/README.md

 ### HI!!
 IM DEMENCIA! i dunno how 2 use github but im gonna dump a ton of stuff i found supery dupery cool..
-THIS INCLUDES ME BTW.
+THIS INCLUDES ME.
 BTW SIGN OUR STRAWPAGE AND ATA!!
 NOWWWW!!!
 ###### PROSHIPPERS & ANYTHING UNDER THAT UMBRELLA DNI I WILL EAT YOU IF YOU GET TOO CLOSE
 ### ⚠️ POTENTIAL FLASHING LIGHTS AND EYESTRAIN AHEAD.
 MY COLLECTION IS A WIP ⚠️
 ![DEMENCIA](https://media1.tenor.com/m/NlvzYXt7xTAAAAAd/cartoonnetwork-villanos-dem.gif)